 If your reviewer leaves comments, make sure that you address them and then click "Resolve conversation".
 There should be zero unresolved discussions when the PR merges.

 Vitess uses code owners to auto-assign reviewers to a particular PR.
 If you have been granted membership to the Vitess team, you can add additional reviewers using the right-hand side pull request menu.

 During discussions, you can also refer to somebody using the @username syntax and they'll receive an email as well.

 If you want to receive notifications even when you aren't mentioned, you can go to the repository page and click Watch.

 The Vitess bot will add a comment with a review checklist on every pull request.
 Reviewers should go through this list and mark the items as checked as they go along.
 If anything is incomplete, changes to the PR can be requested until all the items on the checklist are satisfied.

 As a reviewer you can approve a pull request through two ways:

-- Approve the pull request via GitHub’s new code review system
+- Approve the pull request via GitHub's code review system

-- reply with a comment that contains the word LGTM (Looks Good To Me)
+- Reply with a comment that contains LGTM (Looks Good To Me)

 Merging a Pull Request #